dergigi/narrr-search/README.md

    - Profile links open the user's nostr profile
    - Media can be viewed directly in the results
    - URLs open in new tabs for easy browsing
+   - Click on hashtags to perform a new search for that tag

+5. **Share Results**: Click the Share button next to the result count
+   - Copies the current search URL to your clipboard
+   - Perfect for sharing interesting searches with others
+   - Recipients can open the link to see the same search results

-5. **Abort Search**: Click "ABORT SEARCH" to stop an ongoing search
+6. **Abort Search**: Click "ABORT SEARCH" to stop an ongoing search

 ## 🧩 How It Works